statiqdev/CleanBlog/README.md

 - `/_head.cshtml`: Additional content for the `<head>` tag.
 - `/_navigation.cshtml`: The navigation at the top of the layout.
-- `/_navbar.cshtml`: The navigation bar at the top of the page.
+- `/_navbar.cshtml`: The items of the navigation bar at the top of the page.
 - `/_header.cshtml`: The header section of the page.
 - `/_posts.cshtml`: Displays a set of posts stored in the children of a document passed as the partial model data.
 - `/_post.cshtml`: Displays an individual post inside a list of posts.